Iris Weinshall: Queens Boulevard

-Not long after she assumed the post of NYC DOT commissioner, the issue of Queens Boulevard came to the forefront.
+Not long after Weinshall assumed the post of NYC DOT commissioner, the issue of Queens Boulevard came to the forefront.
 For decades, Queens Boulevard had been the most dangerous road in New York City.
 During the period 1950–2000, over 27,000 people were injured on Queens Boulevard.
 From 1980 to 1984, 40 people were killed on a 2.5-mile-long section of Queens Boulevard.
 From 2002 to 2004, there were 393 injuries and eight deaths.
 Queens Boulevard became known as the Boulevard of Death in the media, and the community began an outcry to make the road safer.
 New York Newsday and the New York Daily News got into a circulation war on the issue of the Boulevard of Death, and the DOT was under pressure to take action.
-Weinshall implemented pedestrian improvements on Queens Boulevard, including longer pedestrian crossing times, a lowering of the speed limit from 35 mph to 30 mph and the construction of new pedestrian median refuges.
+Weinshall implemented pedestrian improvements on Queens Boulevard, including longer pedestrian-crossing times, a lowering of the speed limit from 35 mph to 30 mph and the construction of new pedestrian median refuges.
 The safety improvements have proven successful, without the predicted backups.

 Bicycle issues

 The Hudson River Greenway, a project of New York State Department of Transportation and Hudson River Park rather than NYCDOT, was improved.
 DOT installed bike lanes linking the East River bridges and Downtown Brooklyn, which is home to a growing cycling community.
 In 2006, Bicycling Magazine named New York one of the top bicycling cities in the United States.

-Andrew Vesselinovitch, former Bicycle Program Director at DOT, resigned in 2006, accusing Weinshall's DOT of foot dragging on bicycle safety and deliberately sabotaging fixes to known hazards on the Williamsburg Bridge.
+Andrew Vesselinovitch, former Bicycle Program Director at DOT, resigned in 2006, accusing Weinshall's DOT of foot-dragging on bicycle safety and deliberately sabotaging fixes to known hazards on the Williamsburg Bridge.
 Vesselinovitch claimed that Weinshall prevented him from installing bike lanes, and that Deputy Commissioner Michael Primeggia told him to "butt out" when he attempted to fix bumps on the Williamsburg Bridge that were costing New York City millions in lawsuits.
 Following Vesselinovitch's departure, Weinshall appointed Ryan Russo as Director for Street Management and Safety, overseeing the department's bicycle and pedestrian initiatives.
 Russo previously worked in DOT's Brooklyn Borough Commissioner's Office where he developed and implemented a number of cycling and pedestrian safety improvements in Downtown Brooklyn.

 After Weinshall's departure, her successor at DOT, Janette Sadik-Khan, installed over 200 miles of bike lanes in a 3-year period, compared to Weinshall's single-digit lane miles towards the end of her tenure.
-In her new position at the City University of New York, Weinshall has largely steered clear of New York City transportation policy issues—until the redesign of Prospect Park West in the spring of 2010.
+In her new position at the City University of New York, Weinshall has largely steered clear of New York City transportation policy issues, until the redesign of Prospect Park West in the spring of 2010.
 Opposed to the installation of a bicycling facility on her own street, Weinshall helped to organize a group calling itself Neighbors for Better Bike Lanes (NBBL) aimed at removing the bike lane.